Are you on the search for Cal.com alternatives? We’ve got you covered.

 - Mobile app for on-the-go scheduling

-Polling-first approach: Doodle's core revolves around polling participants for their availability, making it ideal for coordinating large groups.
+Polling-first approach: Doodle's core revolves around polling participants for their availability, which makes it ideal for coordinating large groups.
 Cal.com focuses more on direct appointment booking.

-Simplicity vs. customization: Focused on ease of use rather than extensive features, Doodle prioritizes simplicity over deep customization.
-While Cal.com offers deep customization through its open-source architecture, Doodle provides a more straightforward user experience.
+Simplicity vs. customization: Doodle prioritizes simplicity over deep customization.
+While Cal.com offers extensive customization through its open-source architecture, Doodle provides a more straightforward user experience.

 Participant experience: Voting on preferred times without creating an account makes Doodle more accessible for external stakeholders.
-Cal.com requires more steps for participants to engage with the scheduling process.
+Cal.com requires more steps for participants.

-Technical requirements: Almost zero technical knowledge is required to use Doodle effectively, while Cal.com's more advanced features may need developer input to implement fully.
+Technical requirements: Almost zero technical knowledge is required to use Doodle effectively, while Cal.com's more advanced features may need developer input.

 - Free: Basic polling with ads